Mapping Regional Disparities in Discounted Grocery Products: Results

 To quantify both the magnitude of store-product promotional dynamics -- reflecting inventory management decisions and consumer behavior patterns -- and the temporal persistence of discounting activities that signal systematic surplus conditions, we aggregate products by category and compute cumulative daily promotion frequencies across the observation period.
 Figure \ref{fig_1} \textbf{c} shows that Cheese, Pork, Ready-to-Eat Meals, Breads, and Yoghurt emerge as the most commonly offered items nationwide.
 These categories represent consumer staples with varying shelf lives, ranging from perishable items such as Pork and Bread, which typically remain viable for approximately one week, to longer-lasting products like Cheese and Yoghurt.
-Although overall patterns of on sale items are similar across regions, normalized entropy highlights regional distinctions: the Capital Region (Hovedstaden) -- comprising the urban core of Copenhagen and Frederiksberg alongside adjacent rural municipalities such as Fredensborg, Hillerød, and Gribskov -- have a low mean entropy (0.79) and greatest variability.
-This means that fewer products tend to be on sale, but that those products differ markedly across stores, indicating substantial heterogeneity in promotional diversity within the region.
+Although overall patterns of on sale items are similar across regions, normalized entropy -- a measure of diversity where higher values indicate a more uniform distribution of promotional activity across product categories -- highlights regional distinctions: the Capital Region (Hovedstaden) -- comprising the urban core of Copenhagen and Frederiksberg alongside adjacent rural municipalities such as Fredensborg, Hillerød, and Gribskov -- have a low mean entropy (0.79) and greatest variability across stores within the region.
+This means that, on average, fewer products tend to be on sale, and the high variability suggests substantial heterogeneity in promotional strategies within the region.
 On the other end of the scale Syddanmark (0.820), Midtjylland (0.818), Nordjylland (0.815), and Sjælland (0.811) display higher and more stable diversity.
 These patterns suggest regional differences with respect to on sale product diversity \cite{fox_consumer_2004,buisman_discounting_2019,kayikci_data-driven_2022,atan_displaying_2025,anderson_how_2019}.